1705004/Pair-EGRET/README.md

 # Pair-EGRET

-This repository contains the implementation of our paper "Pair-EGRET: Enhancing the prediction of protein-protein interaction sites through graph attention networks and protein language models".
+This repository contains the implementation of our paper **"Pair-EGRET: Enhancing the prediction of protein-protein interaction sites through graph attention networks and protein language models"**.

 ## Datasets
 Pair-EGRET was evaluated on three benchmark datasets: DBD5, Dockground, and MASIF.
 Training and test data used in this experiment can be found [**here**](https://zenodo.org/records/10449060).
 Save the *train.pkl.gz* and *test.pkl.gz* files of each dataset inside the corresponding *inputs/{dataset_name}* directory.